Therapy in the garden at Canada Blooms

 March 19, 2014 By Canadian Garden Centre & Nursery

 Mar.
 19, 2014, Toronto — It goes without saying that planting a garden is good for the environment, replacing carbon dioxide with fresh oxygen, preserving landscapes, retaining water and providing habitat for a variety of species.
 But it is also good for mind, body and soul.

 The bright colours of flowers are pleasing to the eye and the aromas are pleasant, but they can also help improve mood and turn negative feelings into positives.

 “We’re seeing horticultural therapy being used more and more for seniors and people who are living with mental illnesses,” said Louis Damm from Floral Dimensions, a Canada Blooms exhibitor who is doing sessions on floral therapy.
 “Planting a garden or having flowers and live plants around you helps preserve the natural instinct we have to care for things, and we are learning more about the natural pigments in flowers that stimulate our minds.”

 Working with plants in raised or elevated gardens helps caregivers observe the physical abilities of the people they are looking after.
 Whether planting in the garden or planter, trimming and maintaining the plants, taking cuttings or growing a hanging basket, working with plants has been found to stimulate people of all ages and needs.

-In the workplace, it has been found that the presence of plants increases productivity and contributes to a more collegial atmosphere.
+In the workplace, the presence of plants increases has been shown to increase productivity and contribute to a more collegial atmosphere.
 Besides purifying the air and being pleasing to the eye, plants help keep a building cool in the summer and humid in the winter.

-Floral therapy demonstrations will be taking place regularly at the Floral Dimensions (Booth A4) at Canada Blooms.
+Floral therapy demonstrations will be taking place at the Floral Dimensions booth (booth A4) at Canada Blooms.